camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 ---

-Delegation Code allows you to execute external Java code, evaluate expressions or scripts when certain events occur during process execution.
+Delegation Code allows you to execute external Java code, scripts or evaluate expressions when certain events occur during process execution.

 There are different types of Delegation Code:

-* **Java Delegates** can be attached to a [BPMN ServiceTask]({{< relref "reference/bpmn20/tasks/service-task.md" >}}).
+* **Java Delegates** can be attached to a [BPMN Service Task]({{< relref "reference/bpmn20/tasks/service-task.md" >}}).
-* **Execution Listeners** can be attached to any event within the normal token flow, e.g. starting a process instance or entering an activity.
+* **Execution Listeners** can be attached to any event within the normal token flow, e.g., starting a process instance or entering an activity.
-* **Task Listeners** can be attached to events within the user task lifecycle, e.g. creation or completion of a user task.
+* **Task Listeners** can be attached to events within the user task lifecycle, e.g., creation or completion of a user task.

-You can create generic delegation code and configure this via the BPMN 2.0 XML using so called Field Injection.
+You can create generic Delegation Code and configure this via the BPMN 2.0 XML using so called Field Injection.

 # Java Delegate